|

-I thank Christ Jesus our Lord, who has given me strength, that he considered me trustworthy, appointing me to his service.
-1 Timothy 1:12
+"I thank Christ Jesus our Lord, who has strengthened me because He considered me faithful, appointing me to (His) service."

 0 Comments